ostreedev/ostree/README.md

 of GNOME from upower and NetworkManager up to gnome-shell.
 I want a system that matches these requirements:

-0. Does not disturb your existing OS
+1. Does not disturb your existing OS
-1. Is not terribly slow to use
+2. Is not terribly slow to use
-2. Shares your $HOME - you have your data
+3. Shares your $HOME - you have your data
-3. Allows easy rollback
+4. Allows easy rollback
-4. Ideally allows access to existing apps
+5. Ideally allows access to existing apps

 Comparison with existing tools
 ------------------------------

  - Virtualization

     Fails on points 2) and 3).
+Actually qemu-kvm can be pretty fast, but in a lot of cases there is no substitute for actually booting on bare metal; GNOME 3 really needs some hardware GPU acceleration.

- - Rebuilding OS packages
+ - Rebuilding distribution packages

     Fails on points 1) and 4).
-Is also just very annoying.
+Is also just very annoying: dpkg/rpm both want tarballs, which you don't have since you're working from git.
+The suggested "mock/pbuilder" type chroot builds are *slow*.
+    And even with non-chroot builds there is lots of pointless build wrapping going on.
+Both dpkg and rpm also are poor at helping you revert back to the original system.

+    All of this can be scripted to be less bad of course - and I have worked on such scripts.
+But fundamentally you're still fighting the system, and if you're hacking on a lowlevel library like say glib, you can easily get yourself to the point where you need a recovery CD - at that point your edit/compile/debug cycle is just too long.

  - "sudo make install"

-    Now your system is in an undefined state - it's very possble left over files here will come back later to screw you.
+    Now your system is in an undefined state.
+You can use e.g. rpm -qV to try to find out what you overwrote, but neither dpkg nor rpm will help clean up any files left over that aren't shipped by the old package.

+    This is most realistic option for people hacking on system components currently, but hacktree will be better.

  - LXC / containers

-   Focused on running multiple systems at the *same time*, which isn't what we want (at least, not right now), and honestly even trying to support that for a graphical desktop would be a lot of tricky work, for example getting two GDM instances not to fight over VT allocations.
+   Fails on 3), and 4) is questionable.
+Also shares the annoying part of rebuilding distribution packages.
+LXC is focused on running multiple server systems at the *same time*, which isn't what we want (at least, not right now), and honestly even trying to support that for a graphical desktop would be a lot of tricky work, for example getting two GDM instances not to fight over VT allocations.
 But some bits of the technology may make sense to use.

- - jhbuild + OS packages
+ - jhbuild + distribution packages

     The state of the art in GNOME - but can only build non-root things - this means you can't build NetworkManager, and thus are permanently